Dear reader of ADxS.org, please excuse the disruption.

 Sexual problems or listlessness are not typical ADHD symptoms, but they do occur with ADHD.

-Disordered sexuality tends to be mentioned as a frequent comorbidity in ADHD.36 Sexuality is further mentioned as an addictive object and a means of relieving tension in ADHD.37 One study found less sexual satisfaction, more sexual desire, more sexual dysfunction and riskier sexual behavior in ADHD sufferers.38
+Disordered sexuality tends to be mentioned as a common comorbidity in ADHD.36 Sexuality is further mentioned as an addictive item and a means of tension relief in ADHD.37 One study found less sexual satisfaction, more sexual desire, more sexual dysfunction and riskier sexual behavior in people with ADHD.38

-The number of sexual partners with ADHD is typically increased, and the first sexual intercourse takes place earlier on average than in those not affected.
+The number of sexual partners with ADHD is typically increased and the first sex takes place earlier on average than in those not affected.
 A decrease in libido is sometimes mentioned in connection with medication for ADHD39 or depression.

 3. Emotional symptoms